-In our role as energy providers, every day we have the opportunity to speak with homeowners about what new and innovative ways they are managing to save on your apartment electric bill.
+In our role as energy providers, every day we have the opportunity to speak with homeowners and teach them how to lower the electric bill in their apartment.
 Over time, we have compiled those strategies into posts with the hopes of passing those savings along to others.
 In putting all of that information together, something that has become apparent is that there is a need for savings strategies, not just for homeowners, but for those living in apartments as well.
 So, for those renting apartments, here are some tips for you to increase your energy savings:

 Here is what you need to do to reduce your apartment’s electric bill

 1. Use lights only when you need them